sungareyjan/sungareyjan/README.md

 Join me on this exciting expedition where I blend creativity with technology, turning challenges into opportunities in the dynamic world of software development and server administration.

-- 🌱 I’m currently learning Node, Reactjs and (Ubuntu server with lite speed).
+- 🌱 I’m currently learning Node, Reactjs and Ubuntu server with lite speed.

 ## 🌐 Socials: